Seeking the Legal Interests of Grieving Atlanta Families

 Regardless of who files the lawsuit, recovering compensation in a wrongful death claim requires proving certain elements.
 To obtain money from the negligent party responsible for the victim’s death, the plaintiff must prove that:

 - The defendant had a legal duty to protect the person who died from death.
 For example, drivers assume a legal duty to drive safely to protect others from death every time they get behind the wheel.

 - The defendant breached that legal duty by causing the accident.

-- The decedent’s death occurred because the legal duty was breached.
+- The person died because the legal duty was breached.

 - The family members should be compensated by the defendant because their loved one suffered an untimely death.

 What Types of Damages Can Attorneys Recover in Wrongful Death Cases?

 Wrongful death claims can be complicated and confusing, which is why it is so important to have expert legal representation on your side.
 As the survivor of a loved one, you can file a wrongful death lawsuit in Georgia for the recovery of the following three different types of damages: